ros2/ros2_documentation/source/Tutorials/Discovery-Server/Discovery-Server.rst

 * :download:`XML configuration <scripts/no_intraprocess_configuration.xml>`

-Run the bash script with the path a `setup.bash` file to source ROS 2 as an argument.
+Run the bash script with the path to ``setup.bash`` file to source ROS 2 as an argument.
 This will generate the traffic trace for simple discovery.
 Execute the same script with second argument ``SERVER``.
 It will generate the trace for using the discovery server.